Italy business lobby head against second Monti government

 "I don't think a non-candidate can run the next government, because what we have seen in these months is a government experience which has honestly shown a lot of difficulties," Confindustria President Giorgio Squinzi told Rome daily Il Messaggero.

-"We need safe political leadership which wins the majority of votes and has stability, a programme, and the ability to carry it out."
+"We need safe political leadership which wins the majority of votes and has stability, a program, and the ability to carry it out."

-Angelino Alfano, the national secretary of Silvio Berlusconi's centre-right People of Freedom party was also hostile to the idea of Monti carrying on unless he ran at the elections.
+Angelino Alfano, the national secretary of Silvio Berlusconi's center-right People of Freedom party was also hostile to the idea of Monti carrying on unless he ran at the elections.

 "I think we have to respect the election result," Alfano said in an interview with Sky Italia television channel.